View all events

 Professor Wendy Boyd

-Dr Wendy Boyd is a Professor of early childhood education and care & the Associate Dean, Education in the Faculty of Education at Southern Cross University.
+Dr Wendy Boyd is a Professor of early childhood education and care & the Chair of Discipline (ECEC) in the Faculty of Education at Southern Cross University.
 Her research focuses on quality early childhood education in Australia and globally.
 She is a Chief Investigator on a 2023 Australian Research Council Discovery Grant on attraction & retention of early childhood teachers.
 Her work also explores peer mentoring, pedagogy, parental perspectives, and sustainability in early childhood education.

 Woman smiling at camera